MadAnalysis/madanalysis5/validation/README.md

 ```bash
 $ ./validation_bootstrap -h
 ```
-This will show command line arguments to validate your MadAnalysis session.
-For instance, to validate MadAnalysis Parton level mode simply type
+This will show command line arguments available to validate your MadAnalysis 5 session.
+For instance, to validate your version of MadAnalysis 5 in the parton level mode, it is sufficient to type
 ```bash
 $ ./validation_bootstrap -P
 ```

 ## Extended validation
-`validation_bootstrap` uses the samples within `madanalysis5/samples`.
-These are small samples to ensure MadAnalysis executes analysis successfuly.
-By adding larger MC samples to this folder one can enable more extensive validation of the software.
+`validation_bootstrap` uses test Monte Carlo samples located in `madanalysis5/samples`.
+These are small-size event samples allowing us to ensure that MadAnalysis 5 executes an analysis successfuly.
+By manally adding larger MC samples to this folder we can enable a more extensive validathe software.

 # Usage

 ### Format of the MadAnalysis 5 Scripts
-MadAnalysis scripts which are going to be validated can be found in `src/ma5_validation/ma5_scripts`.
-Each has to follow certain configuration to be able to find the errors quickly.
+MadAnalysis 5 scripts which are going to be used for the validation process can be found in `src/ma5_validation/ma5_scripts`.
+Each has to follow a certain structure so that we could find errors quickly.
 ```
 #TITLE <title of the file>
 #MODE <MA5 MODE PARTON HADRON RECO RECOFRAC>